-Zimbabwe crisis: Key players
+Zimbabwe latest: Key players

 Robert Mugabe

-Robert Mugabe was a revolutionary hero when he came to power in Zimbabwe as independence was declared in 1980.
+A revolutionary hero who spent years in jail for the "liberation" struggle, he came to power in elections after independence was declared in 1980.

+This is why, even today, many African leaders remain reluctant to criticise him - unlike a large number of his compatriots who experience his rule first-hand.

+Most of the world has moved on from the anti-colonial struggles but Mr Mugabe's outlook and tactics for retaining political control remain the same.
+He is best-known for his land reform programme in the 1990s that involved the seizure of white-owned farms for redistribution to black peasants.

-After decades of authoritarian rule, his country is in political and economic turmoil, and claims of government corruption are rife.
+After decades of authoritarian rule, his country is in political and economic turmoil, and allegations of government corruption are rife.
 He is viewed globally with derision.

-The 93-year-old is reluctant to relinquish power but, as his physical powers have visibly faded, the battle over his succession has come to the fore.
+The proud 93-year-old is reluctant to relinquish power but as his physical powers have visibly deteriorated, the battle over his succession has come to the fore.

 The independence-era old guard represented by sacked Vice-President Mnangagwa is rivalling the younger "Generation-40" faction fronted by Mrs Mugabe.